hashicorp/vault/website/source/docs/agent/autoauth/index.html.md

 ### Response-Wrapping Tokens

-Although this works similarly to regular response-wrapping from Vault, there is one thing that _must_ be kept in mind:
+There are two ways that tokens can be response-wrapped by the agent:

+1. By the auth method.
+This allows the end client to introspect the `creation_path` of the token, helping prevent Man-In-The-Middle (MITM) attacks.
+However, because the agent cannot then unwrap the token and rewrap it without modifying the `creation_path`, the agent is not able to renew the token; it is up to the end client to renew the token.
+The agent stays daemonized in this mode since some auth methods allow for reauthentication on certain events.

-~> **NOTE**: Because more than one sink can be configured, the token must be wrapped after it is fetched, rather than wrapped by Vault as it's being returned.
+2. By any of the token sinks.
+Because more than one sink can be configured, the token must be wrapped after it is fetched, rather than wrapped by Vault as it's being returned.
 As a result, the `creation_path` will always be `sys/wrapping/wrap`, and validation of this field cannot be used as protection against MITM attacks.
-A future version of Agent may request wrapping directly by Vault if only one sink is configured.
+However, this mode allows the agent to keep the token renewed for the end client and automatically reauthenticate when it expires.

 ### Encrypting Tokens